 The cost of these packages varies.
 Many, particularly those that are cloud-based, are subscription-based, with monthly fees depending on the number of users.

-Do not purchase software for trust accounting without first consulting the Law Society.
 If you are looking at software, the Law Society currently approves the following programs for trust accounting:

 Ideally your system should also handle all necessary deductions and filings, including income tax, GST, PST, CPP, E.I., and WCB.